zkengz/nashconv_descent/README.md

 # Citation

-Citation information for this project will be added once the related paper is published.
+The related paper has been accepted by ICONIP2024.
+The citation information is as follows.

+> Zekeng Zeng, Youzhi Zhang, Peipei Yang, Mingyi Zhang, Junge Zhang.
+Computing Approximate Nash Equilibrium in Two-team Zero-sum Games by NashConv
+Descent.
+International Conference on Neural Information Processing(ICONIP), 2024.

 # Acknowledgement

 The code is built on https://github.com/tansey/pycfr.
-We have great appreciation for Wesley Tansey's work.
+We greatly appreciate Wesley Tansey's work.

 # Contact